• For Marketers

 Optimize Your Google My Business Profile

-GMB is among the easiest ways to increase the visibility of your business and connect with potential customers; a recent survey by BrightLocal found that 63 percent of respondents used Google to find information about a local business in 2020.
-If you have yet to take advantage of GMB, the good news is it’s free to use, and you don’t have to be a tech wizard to set up your listing.
+GMB is among the easiest ways to increase the visibility of your business and connect with potential customers.
+A recent survey by BrightLocal found that 63 percent of respondents used Google to find information about a local business in 2020.
+If you have yet to take advantage of GMB, the good news is it’s free to use.
+And you don’t have to be a tech wizard to set up your listing.

 Here are some easy ways to optimize your GMB listing: